I am Phil Evans. I live with Asperger’s syndrome, a high-functioning form of autism.

 I’m keen to positively raise awareness and understanding of how autism can be something to celebrate in the hope I will help others.
 I want to show how positive traits of autism can be harnessed and nurtured for good in any area of life.
 Not every person with autism will think and act like Raymond Babbitt in Rain Man!

-You may be surprised at what a person with autism could do for you if you take small steps to embrace them!
+You may be surprised at what a person with autism could do if small steps are taken to support them.

 Please get in touch if you’d like to find out more about who I am and what I do.